suzyi/optimization/README.md

 ### an constrained (simple linear constraints) optimization problem
 This problem [(notebook)](https://github.com/suzyi/optimization/blob/master/notebook/constrainedOpt.ipynb) appears at the inverse process of a relu DNN.
 ### try to write a package like `Autograd`, using python
+this package should have the function of automatic differentiation.